 The panel comprises experts involved at the consensus step.
-One panel will cover the whole call.
+Several panels will cover the different activity/topics of this call.

-The tasks of the panel will also include recommending a priority order for proposals with the same consensus score.
+The tasks of the panel will also include:

+- reviewing cases where a minority view was recorded in the consensus report - recommending a priority order for proposals with the same consensus score - making recommendations on possible clustering or combination of proposals

-The panel is chaired by the Commission.
-The Commission will ensure fair and equal treatment of the proposals in the panel discussions.
+The panel is chaired by the Commission, The Commission will ensure fair and equal treatment of the proposals in the panel discussions.
 A panel rapporteur will be appointed to draft the panel's advice.
+The chairperson may also act as rapporteur.